Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Methods

 \subsection{Holography}

 The D3-D7 model \cite{Karch:2002sh} is the holographic dual of ${\cal N}=4$ $\mathrm{SU}(\Nc)$ super Yang--Mills theory with $\Nf$ copies of ${\cal N}=2$ hypermultiplets in the quenched approximation $\Nf/\Nc\ll 1$.
 It consists of $\Nf$ probe D7-branes embedded in the $\mathrm{AdS}_5\times S^5$ spacetime, while baryon charge is introduced by turning on an electric field on the D7-branes \cite{Kobayashi:2006sb,Mateos:2007vc} and temperature by modifying the geometry to that of a black brane.
-Following \cite{Hoyos:2016zke}, we extrapolate the model to the physically relevant $\Nc=\Nf=3$ and fix the 't Hooft coupling so that the pressure matches the Stefan--Boltzmann value at high density, extending the model's validity towards higher densities.
+Following \cite{Hoyos:2016zke}, we extrapolate the model to the physically relevant $\Nc=\Nf=3$ and fix {$\alpha_s\approx 0.285$} so that the pressure matches the Stefan--Boltzmann value at high density, extending the model's validity towards higher densities. { Although the field content of the model differs from that of QCD, we note that the thermodynamic coefficients $A_1$ and $C_1$, obtained through chemical-potential derivatives of the pressure, are highly insensitive the additional fields in the D3-D7 model.}

 At vanishing temperature, the pressure of the D3-D7 model takes the simple form \cite{Karch:2007br,Hoyos:2016zke}

 where $M_i$ are the constituent quark masses that we fix by equating quark densities with pQCD at $\mu_d=1\,\text{GeV}$ and varying $X \in [1/2,2]$.
 Doing so, we obtain $M_u \in (522.5,434.6) \,\text{MeV}$, $M_d \in (526.4,435.9) \,\text{MeV}$, and $M_s \in (541.8,450.1) \,\text{MeV}$, within this interval in $X$.
 In what follows, in addition to estimating uncertainties by matching to pQCD at different values of $X$, we also vary this matching density within $\mu_d \in [1, 2]$~GeV.
 At $T\neq 0$, we finally compute the pressure numerically, following methods introduced in \cite{Kobayashi:2006sb,Mateos:2007vc}.